ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 : A procedure composed of the activities attestation, conveyance and verification.

+## Roots ##

+Root of Trust (RoT):

+: A component that performs one or more security-specific functions, such as measurement, storage, reporting, verification, and/or update.
+It is trusted always to behave in the expected manner, because its misbehavior cannot be detected (such as by measurement) under normal operation.

+### Types of Roots ###

+Code Root of Trust for Measurement (CRTM)

+:The instructions executed by the platform when it acts as the RTM.
+[Formerly described as “Core Root of Trust for Measurement”.
+Code Root of Trust for Measurement is the preferred expansion.]
+This acronym expansion is preferred.

+Dynamic Root of Trust for Measurement (D-RTM)

+:A platform-dependent function that initializes the state of the platform and provides a new instance of a root of trust for measurement without rebooting the platform.
+The initial state establishes a minimal Trusted Computing Base.

+Root of Trust for Confidentiality (RTC)

+: An RoT providing confidentiality for data stored in TPM Shielded Locations.

+Root of Trust for Integrity (RTI)

+:An RoT providing integrity for data stored in TPM Shielded Locations.

+Root of Trust for Measurement (RTM)

+: An RoT that makes the initial integrity measurement, and adds it to a tamper- resistant log.
+Note: A PCR in a TPM is normally used to provide tamper evidence because the log is not in a shielded location.

+Root of Trust for Reporting (RTR)

+:An RoT that reliably provides authenticity and non-repudiation services for the purposes of attesting to the origin and integrity of platform characteristics.

+Root of Trust for Storage (RTS)

+:The combination of an RTC and an RTI

+Root of Trust for Update RTU

+:An RTV that verifies the integrity and authenticity of an update payload before initiating the update process.

+RTV Root of Trust for Verification
+An RoT that verifies an integrity measurement against a policy.

+Static Root of Trust for Measurement (S-RTM)

+:An RTM where the initial integrity measurement occurs at platform reset.
+The S-RTM is static because the PCRs associated with it cannot be re-initialized without a platform reset.

+### Boot Types ###
+Measured Boot (also known as Trusted Boot and Authenticated Boot]

+: A boot process starting from an RTM creating Integrity Measurement allowing policy enforcement after the boot process.

+: The term Measured Boot is preferred.

+Secure Boot:

+: This term has two definitions:

+: [1] A boot process which uses either Measured Boot, Verified Boot, or both.

+: [2] Same as Verified Boot

+: Usage [1] is preferred in for future usages but current technologies (such as UEFI) use this term for Verified Boot.

+Verified Boot

+: A boot process starting from an RTV enforcing policy during the boot process.

-## Building Block Terms
+## Other Building Block Terms

 [working title, pulled from various sources, vital]

-Attestation Identity Key (AIK):
+Attestation Identity Key (AIK) (also known as Attestation Key (AK):

-: A special purpose signature (therefore asymmetric) key that supports identity related operations.
+: A special purpose signature (therefore asymmetric[MW: I believe there is a way to atttest using symmetric keys]) key that supports identity related operations.
 The private portion of the key pair is maintained confidential to the computing context via appropriate measures (that have a direct impact on the level of confidence).
 The public portion of the key pair may be included in AIK credentials that provide a claim about the computing context.

 Claim: